dousamichal0807/mdchat/serverconf/README.md

 ```
 ```
 # This is OK:
-nickname-length-max 20
+nickname max-length 20
-nickname-length-max 100
+nickname max-length 100
-nickname-length-max 255
+nickname max-length 255
 # Too high:
-#nickname-length-max 256   <-- DOES NOT WORK!
+#nickname max-length 256   <-- DOES NOT WORK!
-#nickname-length-max 300   <-- DOES NOT WORK!
+#nickname max-length 300   <-- DOES NOT WORK!
 # Only positive numbers are allowed:
-#nickname-length-max 0     <-- DOES NOT WORK!
+#nickname max-length 0     <-- DOES NOT WORK!
-#nickname-length-max -20   <-- DOES NOT WORK!
+#nickname max-length -20   <-- DOES NOT WORK!
 ```

-###  `nickname-length-min`
+###  `nickname min-length`

 Sets the minimum possible length of a nickname in bytes.
-Works the same way as [`nickname-length-max`](#nickname-length-max).
+Works the same way as [`nickname max-length`](#nickname-length-max).
 Default value is 1.

 ```
 nickname-length-min <integer>
 ```
 ```
 # It is recommended to use small value.
-nickname-length-min 1
+nickname min-length 1
-nickname-length-min 2
+nickname min-length 2
-nickname-length-min 10
 # This is NOT recommended:
+nickname min-length 10
-nickname-length-min 100
+nickname min-length 100
 # These are out of range:
-#nickname-length-min 0     <-- DOES NOT WORK!
+#nickname min-length 0     <-- DOES NOT WORK!
-#nickname-length-min 256   <-- DOES NOT WORK!
+#nickname min-length 256   <-- DOES NOT WORK!
 ```